-A judgment signed Wednesday by a federal judge upheld a block on two provisions in the Oklahoma Taxpayer and Citizen Protection Act of 2007, ending a lengthy legal battle over an immigration law described by many as one of the harshest in the nation.
+A judgment signed Wednesday by a federal judge upheld a block on two provisions in the Oklahoma Taxpayer and Citizen Protection Act of 2007, ending a lengthy legal battle over an anti-illegal immigration law described by many as one of the harshest in the nation.

 The 2007 law made it a felony in Oklahoma to give a known undocumented immigrant a ride or to let one stay at your residence.